Battle of Cape St. Vincent (1641): Battle

-The Spanish squadron of Galicia, under Don Andrés de Castro, the squadron of Naples, under Don Martín Carlos de Meneos, and the galleons of Don Pedro de Ursúa, were urgently gathered in Cádiz to intercept the Dutch fleet.
+The Spanish squadron of Galicia, under Don Andrés de Castro, the squadron of Naples, under Don Martín Carlos de Mencos, and the galleons of Don Pedro de Ursúa, were urgently gathered in Cádiz to intercept the Dutch fleet.
 The military governor of Cádiz, Don Juan Alonso de Idiáquez y Robles, Duke of Ciudad Real, was appointed commander of the fleet in substitution of the Captain General, the Duke of Maqueda, who was ill.
 He was a veteran soldier, having seen action in the Siege of Leucata against the French, but was inexperienced in sea battles.

 Gijsels fleet was sighted off Cape St. Vincent on 4 November.
 The Duke of Ciudad Real immediately ordered to attack the major Dutch vessels.
 After suffering severe casualties he stopped the attack and the ships to fall back to Cádiz.
 This conduct dissatisfied King Philip IV, who severely reprimanded, among other officers, Don Martín Carlos de Mencos, Admiral Don Pedro de Ursúa, and Captains Pedro Girón, Gaspar de Campos, and Adrián Pulido.

 Michiel de Ruyter was present at this battle as Rear Admiral of the Dutch fleet.